aok1425/311-prediction-times/README.md

 ### Model performance

-The R2 cores for the test set for Living Conditions and Graffiti Removal were around 10%; Rodents was 4%, and Abandoned Vehicles 1%.
+The R2 scores for the test set for Living Conditions and Graffiti Removal were around 10%; Rodents was 4%, and Abandoned Vehicles 1%.
 These scores mean that the model explain little of the variance of the data.

 When looking at the Root Mean Squared Error, a measure of how much our estimate differs from the result,  they are small, about equal to a standard deviation of `y_test`.
 This could mean that the variance in `y_test` is small, and/or that roughly on average, our estimate doesn't differ much from the result.